Early Help Assessment (EHA)

 The Early Help Assessment is a shared tool used by everyone working with children and young people in Wandsworth; it enables needs to be spotted early and helps services to be provided in a co-ordinated way.
 A Early Help Assessment stops multiple assessments where families have to repeat the same information to different workers.
-An Integrated Working handbook is available on the FIS Practitioners section to assist professionals in Wandsworth.
+An Integrated Working handbook is available on the Early Help Practitioners hub section to assist professionals in Wandsworth.

 Who to contact

 Where to go

 - to 18 years

 If you think your child needs an Early Help Assessment you can ask your Health Visitor, School Nurse, Midwife, Special Educational Needs Co-ordinator (SENCO), Social Worker, Family Outreach Worker or other Health, Education or Social Work professional who is working with your child or family.

 Last updated: 09 Jan 2020